 COU 594.
 PRACTICUM IN SCHOOL COUNSELING (3 sem. hrs) Students will complete a practicum involving guidance and counseling activities in a K-12 school setting.
 The student will complete a minimum of 100 contact hours (40 hours of direct service with clients, including experience in individual counseling, consultation, and group work) under the direct supervision of a licensed/certified school counselor in an educational setting acceptable to the student, the cooperating school personnel, and the Heidelberg faculty supervisor.
 Students will also meet on a weekly basis for supervision with a regular program faculty member supervisor or a supervisor working under the supervision of a program faculty member.
 Professional identity as a counselor will also be emphasized.
 Counseling skills will be critiqued through the use of live and/or taped observations and/or role plays in the classroom and Counseling Laboratory.
 See detailed description of Standards of Practice at the end of the course descriptions.
-(Prerequisites: COU 508, 510, 511, 518, 519, 522, 537) (Fall, spring)
+There is an additional fee with this course.
+(Prerequisites: COU 508, 510, 511, 518, 519, 522, 537)(Fall, spring)

 COU 596.
 INTERNSHIP IN SCHOOL COUNSELING I (1-3 sem. hrs.)
 This capstone field experience provides an opportunity for students to receive on-the-job training and experience in an approved school setting, under the supervision of a certified/licensed school counselor.
 Internship I allows for the initial accumulation of a total of 300 clock hours (120 clock hours of direct service) of the 600 total clock hours of internship required for state licensure.
 It includes a variety of activities that a regularly employed school counselor would be expected to perform.
 COU 596 may be taken for 1-3 variable hours up to three times.
 See a detailed description of Standards of Practice at the end of the course descriptions.
+There is an additional fee with this course.
 (Prerequisites: COU 594) (Fall, spring)

 COU 597.
 INTERNSHIP IN SCHOOL COUNSELING II (1-3 sem. hrs.)
 This capstone field experience provides an opportunity for students to receive on-the-job training and experience in an approved school setting, under the supervision of a certified/licensed school counselor.
 Internship II allows for the completion of 300 clock hours (120 clock hours of direct service) of the 600 total clock hours of internship required for state licensure.
 It includes, but is not limited to, individual counseling, group work, developmental classroom guidance, IEP meetings, parent meetings, and consultation.
 COU 597 may be taken for variable hours up to three times.
 See a detailed description of Standards of Practice at the end of the course descriptions.
+There is an additional fee with this course.
 (Prerequisite: COU 596) (Fall, spring)